 Here they are grown in Vermiculite and Coco fibre, I now just use the Vermiculite, inside 1 of our punnets 6 of which fit in this green tray, this is a very modular system as you can see 3 punnets are almost ready for harvest while the other 3 are still germinating.
 Click to hide.

-Here shown growing as a loose sprout i.e. in a sprouting colander or jar, where most of the husks have already been removed through the washing and rinsing process.
+Here shown growing as a loose sprout i.e. in a sprouting colander, where most of the husks have already been removed through the washing and rinsing process.
 Click to hide.

 Here we have a mix of Radish Daikon, Radish Red Arrow and Fenugreek, firstly grown into small colanders and then finally added to 1 of our larger colanders for greening, de-husking and storage in the fridge.
 Click to hide.